Site icon Texas Travel Talk

 Six Flags Over Texas

 An amusement park in Texas that many states north of Texas visit.
 Fun things happen here all day and into the night.
-I can’t count how many times I went as a kid and the times I took my kid and grandkids.
-I am due to take my youngest and his friends, but waiting until they are old enough to want to ride all the roller coasters.
+I can’t count how many times I went as a kid, and the times I took my kids and grandkids.
+I am due to take my youngest and his friends, but I am waiting until they are old enough to want to ride all the roller coasters.
 Please save your money, because it’s not cheap!
 But it is the perfect place to have happy kids all day long.
-Go as soon as it opens in the season and early for shorter lines and better parking spaces.

 Central Texas